maxbmn/Course-Project/Codebook.md

-title: Codebook
+title: "Codebook"
-subtitle: Codes for the used variables
+subtitle: "Codes for the used variables"
-author: maxbmn
+author: "maxbmn"

 ##Required Packages
   -dplyr, data.table